jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Transposition cypher**: encryption/decription process using transposition
 - **VESDA**: very early smoke detection process (air sensing device brand name)
 - **Work factor**: amount of effort necessary to break a cryptographic system, measured in elapsed time
+- **Zero-knowledge proof**: one person demonstrates to another that they can achieve a reslut that requires sensitive info without actually disclosing the sensitive info

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)

 - 3.1.1 Threat Modeling
-    - **Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
-It can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+    - **Threat modeling**: a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
         - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
 - 3.1.2 Least Privilege
     - **Least privilege**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
         - Limiting and controlling privileges based on this concept protects confidentiality and data integrity
 - 3.1.3 Defense in Depth
-    - **Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data.
-Layers should be used in a series (one after the other), NOT in parallel.
-When you see the terms levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth
+    - **Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data; layers should be used in a series (one after the other), NOT in parallel
+        - When you see the terms like levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth
 - 3.1.4 Secure defaults
     - **Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
         - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs
 - 3.1.5 Fail securely
-    - **Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation.
-Failing securely could involve reverting to defaults
+    - **Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation; failing securely could involve reverting to defaults
 - 3.1.6 Separation of duties (SoD)
     - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
         - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater